+3.7.
 About PINDA warmup

-I’m still including the PINDA warmup routine in my strtup gcode for consistency, but it is probably not necessary if you have completed this calibration step.
+I’m still including the PINDA warmup routine in my startup gcode for consistency, but it is probably not necessary if you have completed this calibration step.
 However, this procedure can still be useful to introduce a delay at the start of a print to warm the entire printer up which can help improve results.

-These notes are based on my experiences with the Prusa i3 Mk3 and Artiller/Evnovo Sidewinder X1 printers.
-If you are using a different printer, please verify the hardware details are same.
-These pages may be a bit rough as I revise them and add new material.
-Please check back regularly for updates.
+These notes are based on my experiences with the Prusa i3 Mk3 and Artillery/Evnovo Sidewinder X1 printers.
+If you are using a different printer, please verify the hardware details are similar.

 I’ve elected to do the warmup in startup gcode to avoid having to re-flash values with every firmware update.
 I’ve had excellent results using this method, although it does significantly slow down the first print of the day when the PINDA is cold.
 Unfortunately, the Prusa firmware won’t display custom status messages (M117), so no visible indicator is shown.
 The printer will appear idle while the PINDA probe is being warmed.
 You can monitor the PINDA temperature progress by pressing the front knob and selecting

 When the printer receives the

 M860 command as an instruction to wait for the PINDA to cool down, and will wait until the PINDA temperature is at or below the specified value.
 Otherwise, it treats this command as instruction to wait for the PINDA to warm up, and will wait until the PINDA temperature is at or above the specified value.
 Technically, we really should wait for the PINDA to warm up or cool down to 35C, but I find that this setting is close enough for my purposes without slowing things down further.